Zeruel13/gt_MachineOS/README.md

 # gt_machineOS
 gt_machineOS is a program for OpenComputers to be used in GT New Horizons.
-It's used to display information about your Multiblocks such progress, problems, and fluid levels your want to associate a tank with your Multiblock (LCR for example)
+It's used to display information about your Multiblocks such progress, problems, and fluid levels of a tank that is associated with the multiblock (LCR for example)

 Features:
-- Up to 7 pages of machines in Multiblock Information (84 total machines!)
+- Up to 6 pages of machines in Multiblock Information (72 total machines!)
-- Up to 3 pinned machines (cleanroom recommended)
+    - Display working status and any problems
+    - Display progress crafting
+- Up to 5 pages of tanks in Fluid Levels (50 total tanks!)
+    - Display current and max fluid levels
-- 10 fluid tanks to monitor
+- monitor your LSC
+    - Energy bar to easily see current power
+    - Average time to fill / drain that updates every 30 seconds
+    - Displays net energy

 Originally inspired by Sampsa's and Gordominossi's InfOS